jdb198/ME314_student/README.md

 ros2 launch me314_pkg me314_xarm_gazebo.launch.py
 ```

 It may take a while, but you should see the xarm7 spawn on a table, with a red block in front of it.
-(If this fails try ctrl+c and re-running the command)
+(This will likely fail the first time you run the command after starting the container, Gazebo takes a really long time to load.
+Let it fully load with errors and then ctrl+c and re-run the command)

 4. To test an example script that commands the xarm to move from point A to B, run the following command in a separate terminal while gazebo and rviz are open: